rusticlion/Manastorm/manastorm_codebase_dump.md

 ## Conclusion

 The Event List Execution Refactor establishes a solid foundation for future game features while maintaining backward compatibility.
 By cleanly separating state description from mutation, the system is now more robust, testable, and extensible.

+## Tickets/4-1-define-token-state-machine.md
+# Ticket #TLC-1: Define Token State Machine & Encapsulated Methods

+## Goal
+Establish a clear, robust state machine for mana tokens and centralize state transitions within the token object itself.

+## Description
+Refactor the token's state management.
+Instead of direct manipulation of token.state from various modules, create dedicated methods on the token object to request state changes and manage transitions, tied to a well-defined set of states.

+## Tasks

+1. In core/Constants.lua (or a new dedicated file if preferred), formally define the new TokenStatus enum:
+   - FREE
+   - CHANNELED
+   - SHIELDING
+   - RETURNING (animating back to pool)
+   - DISSOLVING (animating destruction)
+   - POOLED (ready for object pool release)

+2. Modify the token structure (likely within the ManaPool.resetToken and ManaPool:addToken factory logic, or define a formal Token class if needed) to include:
+   - status (using TokenStatus constants)
+   - isAnimating (boolean flag)
+   - animationCallback (function to call on animation completion)

+3. Implement token:setState(newStatus):
+   - Add checks to prevent invalid transitions (e.g., cannot transition from POOLED)
+   - Include print("[TOKEN LIFECYCLE] Token "..self.id.." state: "..self.status.." -> "..newStatus) for debugging
+   - Update self.status

+4. Implement token:requestReturnAnimation():
+   - Check if current status is CHANNELED or SHIELDING.
+If not, log a warning and return
+   - Set self.isAnimating = true
+   - Call self:setState(TokenStatus.RETURNING)
+   - Trigger the "return to pool" animation (details TBD in later ticket, for now, maybe just set a timer)
+   - Store a callback function: self.animationCallback = function() self:finalizeReturn() end

+5. Implement token:requestDestructionAnimation():
+   - Check if current status is already DISSOLVING or POOLED.
+If so, return
+   - Set self.isAnimating = true
+   - Call self:setState(TokenStatus.DISSOLVING)
+   - Trigger the "dissolve/destroy" animation (details TBD)
+   - Store a callback function: self.animationCallback = function() self:finalizeDestruction() end

+6. Implement token:finalizeReturn():
+   - Check if status is RETURNING
+   - Set self.isAnimating = false
+   - Call self:setState(TokenStatus.FREE)
+   - Ensure the token is correctly positioned/configured for the mana pool idle state (may involve logic moved from ManaPool:finalizeTokenReturn)

+7. Implement token:finalizeDestruction():
+   - Check if status is DISSOLVING
+   - Set self.isAnimating = false
+   - Call self:setState(TokenStatus.POOLED)
+   - Call Pool.release("token", self)

+## Acceptance Criteria
+- New TokenStatus constants exist
+- Token objects have the new properties (status, isAnimating, animationCallback)
+- State transition methods (setState, request..., finalize...) exist and perform basic state validation/logging
+- Direct assignments to token.state outside these methods are removed (or flagged for removal in subsequent tickets)

+## Pitfalls
+- Ensure the token object passed around is the actual table instance from the pool, not a copy
+- Initial state in addToken must be TokenStatus.FREE

+## Tickets/4-2-refactor-manapool-update-animation-handling.md
+# Ticket #TLC-2: Refactor ManaPool Update & Animation Handling

+## Goal
+Modify ManaPool:update to drive token animations based on the new states and execute callbacks upon completion.

+## Description
+The Mana Pool update loop should no longer directly manage timers like lockDuration or complex state transitions.
+It should focus on updating token positions based on their current state and checking if animations (RETURNING, DISSOLVING) are complete to trigger their finalization callbacks.

+## Tasks

+1. Modify the main loop within ManaPool:update(dt):
+   - For tokens with status == TokenStatus.RETURNING:
+     - Update their return animation progress (e.g., move towards pool center)
+     - Check if the animation is complete (e.g., token.animTime >= token.animDuration)
+     - If complete, call token.animationCallback() (which should trigger token:finalizeReturn)
+   - For tokens with status == TokenStatus.DISSOLVING:
+     - Update their dissolve animation progress (e.g., scale/fade)
+     - Check if the animation is complete (e.g., token.dissolveTime >= token.dissolveMaxTime)
+     - If complete, call token.animationCallback() (which should trigger token:finalizeDestruction and release the token to the pool)
+   - For tokens with status == TokenStatus.FREE, CHANNELED, SHIELDING, LOCKED: Update their position/rotation/visuals based on the existing logic for those states (orbiting pool, orbiting wizard, locked wobble, etc.)

+2. Remove the explicit DESTROYED state check and Pool.release call from ManaPool:update – this is now handled by the token:finalizeDestruction callback.

+3. Remove the direct management of token.lockDuration from ManaPool:update.
+If locking needs a timer, it should be handled within the token's own update logic or via timed events if preferred (though simpler to keep it on the token for now).
+When the timer expires, the token should call self:setState(TokenStatus.FREE).

+## Acceptance Criteria
+- ManaPool:update correctly drives animations for RETURNING and DISSOLVING states
+- Animation callbacks (finalizeReturn, finalizeDestruction) are called correctly upon animation completion
+- Pool.release("token", ...) is no longer called directly from ManaPool:update
+- Locked tokens correctly transition back to FREE after their duration (timer managed internally or via event)

+## Design Notes
+This separates animation driving (in ManaPool) from state finalization (in the token callback).

+## Tickets/4-3-refactor-token-acquisition-return-points.md
+# Ticket #TLC-3: Refactor Token Acquisition & Return Points

+## Goal
+Update all parts of the code that get, return, or destroy tokens to use the new token methods.

+## Description
+Replace direct state manipulation and calls to ManaPool:returnToken or Pool.release with calls to the new encapsulated token methods (requestReturnAnimation, requestDestructionAnimation).

+## Tasks

+1. Wizard Spell Completion:
+   - In Wizard:castSpell, for non-shield spells, instead of calling self.manaPool:returnToken(tokenData.index), call tokenData.token:requestReturnAnimation()

+2. Wizard Shield Blocking:
+   - In Wizard:handleShieldBlock, instead of calling self.manaPool:returnToken(tokenData.index), call tokenData.token:requestReturnAnimation()

+3. Wizard Free All:
+   - In Wizard:freeAllSpells, instead of calling self.manaPool:returnToken(tokenData.index), call tokenData.token:requestReturnAnimation()

+4. Keyword/Event - Disjoint/Dissipate:
+   - Modify Keywords.dissipate.execute to find the target token(s) and call token:requestDestructionAnimation() instead of setting token.state = "DESTROYED".
+Remove the results.dissipate=true logic, as the effect is now handled by the token itself
+   - Modify EventRunner handler for CANCEL_SPELL where returnMana == false (Disjoint) to find the target token(s) and call token:requestDestructionAnimation()

+5. Mana Cost Payment:
+   - In Wizard:queueSpell (where payManaCost logic resides), ensure tokens acquired from the pool are correctly set to TokenStatus.CHANNELED using token:setState()

+6. Shield Creation:
+   - In the createShield helper function (wizard.lua), ensure tokens are set to TokenStatus.SHIELDING using token:setState()

+7. Remove Old ManaPool:returnToken:
+   - Delete the old ManaPool:returnToken and ManaPool:finalizeTokenReturn functions as their logic is now encapsulated in the token methods and animation callbacks

+## Acceptance Criteria
+- All logical points where tokens are finished with (spell completion, shield block, free all, disjoint) now call token:requestReturnAnimation() or token:requestDestructionAnimation()
+- Tokens correctly transition through RETURNING or DISSOLVING states driven by ManaPool:update
+- Tokens correctly end up in FREE state (for returns) or are released to the pool (for destruction) after their animations complete
+- Old ManaPool:returnToken and finalizeTokenReturn are removed

+## Pitfalls
+- Ensure the correct token object reference is being used when calling the new methods, not just an index

+## Tickets/4-4-refine-animations-visual-states.md
+# Ticket #TLC-4: Refine Animations & Visual States

+## Goal
+Ensure the visual representation of tokens accurately reflects their new lifecycle states and animations.

+## Description
+Update the drawing logic in ManaPool:draw and potentially Wizard:drawSpellSlots to correctly display tokens based on their status (FREE, CHANNELED, SHIELDING, RETURNING, DISSOLVING) and potentially isAnimating flag.
+Implement the actual animations for returning and dissolving.

+## Tasks

+1. ManaPool:draw:
+   - Modify the main drawing loop to switch based on token.status
+   - Implement distinct visual styles or effects for RETURNING (e.g., streaking towards center, brighter glow) and DISSOLVING (e.g., shrinking, fading, particle burst)
+   - Ensure POOLED tokens are not drawn
+   - Ensure FREE, CHANNELED, SHIELDING, LOCKED states are still drawn correctly

+2. Animation Implementation:
+   - In ManaPool:update, add the actual position/scale/alpha modification logic for the RETURNING state (e.g., lerping position towards self.x, self.y).
+Define token.animDuration for return
+   - In ManaPool:update, add the actual position/scale/alpha modification logic for the DISSOLVING state.
+Define token.dissolveMaxTime (or similar) for destruction animation

+3. (Optional) Wizard:drawSpellSlots:
+   - Review if any changes are needed here.
+Currently, it seems to handle drawing orbiting tokens correctly based on slot.tokens
+   - Ensure it doesn't draw tokens that might be in RETURNING or DISSOLVING states if they somehow haven't been removed from slot.tokens yet (though TLC-3 should prevent this)

+## Acceptance Criteria
+- Tokens visually animate correctly when returning to the pool
+- Tokens visually animate correctly when being destroyed
+- Tokens in different states (FREE, CHANNELED, SHIELDING, LOCKED) are visually distinct and correctly represented
+- Tokens disappear completely from the game view once they are POOLED (released)

+## Design Notes
+The dissolve animation logic previously within the DESTROYED state check in ManaPool:update can be adapted for the DISSOLVING state.
+The return animation needs bezier curve or lerp logic.